 Since September 2006 the thematic organisation of the texts has disappeared leaving the magazine open to a broader range of contents and opinions about contemporary art.
 At the same time, A*DESK began working with educational programmes, organising the first workshops in 2007.
 These workshops (in Barcelona, Recife, Belo Horizonte, Rosario, Lima, Madrid, Santiago de Compostela…) have made it possible to add new voices to A*DESK and to open up critical opinion to new generations in different contexts.

 As a logical consequence of the critical workshops, A*DESK three years later began a programme of Advanced studies oriented towards introducing participants into the professional arena of contemporary art, inviting guests and adding different itineraries and formats.

-Since 2008, A*DESK has strengthened its identity as an independent platform for the development of critical thought in art.
+Since 2008, A*DESK has strengthened its identity as an international and independent platform for the development of critical thought in art.
 The digital format has made it possible to create a wider distribution, as well as to propose new lines of communication about art, with the incorporation of videos and audio archives of interviews, galleries, photographs, etc.

 In 2012 A*DESK (with a team made up of Montse Badia, David G. Torres, Esther Prat, Marina Vives, Neus Bou, Jo Milne and a large number of permanent collaborators) restructured its content on the web and revitalised its space in Gracia, Barcelona, as a place for presentations, specific events and the development of courses and workshops.